peter-mouland/42/README.md

 [https://docs.google.com/spreadsheets/d/1-A4P29n5u_iYqExKBZoyZKW61sa0wr9i935lg80HR_I](https://docs.google.com/spreadsheets/d/1-A4P29n5u_iYqExKBZoyZKW61sa0wr9i935lg80HR_I)

 ## TODO
-* Schedule
+* Schedule - Started google doc
-* Rooms
+* Rooms - Meeting with Michael and Sara Tuesday
-* T-Shirts
+* T-Shirts - Design complete
 * Stickers
-* Organise recording facilities
+* Organise recording facilities - Hangouts live?

 ### Topics
 * Managing upwards - Finding the balance between quality and delivery (DK) [x] 01
 * Microservices - Why?
 * All clients are idiots, or are they - Understanding others problems? [x] 06
-* Solid and why it matters
 * Breaking out a service
 * 23 Essential design patterns you will mostly never use [x] 02
 * Naming conventions and clean code [x] 03
+* Coding standards [x] 03
+* Refactoring [x] 03
+* Solid and why it matters [x] 03
-* Web 101, Critical render path, speed and performance [x]
+* Web 101, Critical render path, speed and performance [x] 04
-* Coding standards [x]
-* Full circle quality
 * Application Lifecycle management
+* Full circle quality [x] 05
-* Secure application development
+* Secure application development [x] 09
+* Static code analysis [x] 09
+* Fuzzing [x] 09
 * Agile 101
-* Soft skills
-* Refactoring
 * Architectural patterns
 * How to succeede as a software engineer
+* Soft skills
 * Docker [x] 07
-* Easy setup - it is not ok to ask me to follow a 100 step process to compile your code.
+* Easy setup - it is not ok to ask me to follow a 100 step process to compile your code. [x] 11
 * Credo/ethics - what we expect of you as developers
-* Static code analysis
-* Fuzzing
-* Load testing, why bother and how if i actually cared?
+* Load testing, why bother and how if i actually cared? [x] 12
-* Understanding why 20% time benefits the company - esp for JC.
-No you don't have to be Google.
-Stop trying to make it directly related to business.
-Ditto hack days
--- Reword to how you use your time effectively to ensure personal and corporate technical progression?
+* How you use your time effectively to ensure personal and corporate technical progression?
 * Managing your own time
 * A tool does not make you agile
-* Community - Why you should get involved
+* Community - Why you should get involved [x] 10

 ### Talks